 \subsection{Evaluation Metrics}

-In this section, we demonstrates our chosen metrics on the recommendation accuracy, fairness, and diversity.
-We adopt both self-defined metrics and common used measurement in community and academia.
-Our measurement on the fairness and diversity covers the \textit{individual level}, \textit{group level}, and \textit{system level}.
+In this section, we demonstrate our chosen metrics on the recommendation accuracy, fairness, and diversity.
+We adopt both self-defined metrics and commonly used measurements in academia.
+Our measurement of fairness and diversity covers the \textit{individual level}, \textit{group level}, and \textit{system level}.